commercetools/commercetools-sync-java/docs/adr/0003-syncing-attribute-type-changes.md

 We decided use the approach 3, because other approaches have a data consistency risk.

+### Best practice to change type

+Changes to attributes should be planned carefully and implemented with an understanding of the impact on the product data and performance for each change.

+1. Ensure product attributes of the same name are defined consistently across all product types.
+2. Allow time between attribute removal and the addition of attributes with the same name.
+Removal and Addition actions must be in separate requests.

 ## Consequences

 We could not support of syncing attribute type updates/changes of existing attribute definition anymore.